In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 A lesson you'll forget by next week.

-This you'll use for the rest of your playing life.
+This system?
+You'll use for the rest of your playing life.

 $99 $27 today